laminas/laminas-form/docs/book/file-upload.md

 ### The Controller Action

-When using zend-mvc, the final step will be to instantiate the `UploadForm` and process any postbacks in a controller action.
+When using laminas-mvc, the final step will be to instantiate the `UploadForm` and process any postbacks in a controller action.

 The form processing in the controller action will be similar to normal forms,